-This summary discusses only primary epithelial breast cancers.
-Rarely, the breast may be involved by other tumors such as lymphomas, sarcomas, or melanomas.
-(Refer to the PDQ summaries on Adult Hodgkin Lymphoma Treatment, Adult Soft Tissue Sarcoma Treatment, and Melanoma Treatment for more information.)
+This summary discusses primary epithelial breast cancers in women.
+The breast is rarely affected by other tumors such as lymphomas, sarcomas, or melanomas.
+Refer to the following PDQ summaries for more information on these cancer types:

-Estimated new cases and deaths from breast cancer (women only) in the United States in 2011:
+Estimated new cases and deaths from breast cancer (women only) in the United States in 2014:

-New cases: 230,480.
+- New cases: 232,670.

 - Deaths: 40,000.